tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <strong>solver: str, estimator or None, optional (default=None)</strong><br>
 Solver/model to use for the feature selection strategy.
 See the corresponding documentation for an extended description of the choices.
-Select None for the default option per strategy (only for univariate or pca).
+If None, use the estimator's default value (only pca).
 <ul style="line-height:1.2em;margin-top:5px">
 <li>for "univariate", choose from:
     <ul style="line-height:1.2em;margin-top:5px">